istio/istio.io/_docs/concepts/policy-and-control/mixer.md

 - **Precondition Checking**.
 Enables callers to verify a number of preconditions before responding to an incoming request from a service consumer.
 Preconditions can include whether the service consumer is properly authenticated, is on the service's whitelist, passes ACL checks, and more.

 - **Quota Management**.
-Enables services to allocate and free quota on a number of dimensions, Quotas are used as a relatively simple resource management tool to provide some fairness between service consumers when contending for limited resources.
+Enables services to allocate and free quota on a number of dimensions.
+Quotas are used as a relatively simple resource management tool to provide some fairness between service consumers when contending for limited resources.
 Rate limits are examples of quotas.